hyperstack-org/hyperstack/readme.md

 end
 ```

 In the code above, if the `good_books` scope changed (even on the server) the UI would update automatically.
-Magical.
-That's React and Isomorphic Models with bi-directional data at work.
+That's the magic of React and Isomorphic Models with bi-directional data at work!

 ## Website and documentation